JamesACook/Hangman-utan/README.md

 4. Number of blank spaces indicates letters in the word.
 5. If your guess is correct, the letter is revealed.
 6. If your guess is incorrect, you lose a chance.
-7. You win when you get every letter of the word before hangman drawing finishes.
+7. You win when you get every letter of the word before hangman is complete.

 ## Installation Instructions